sleekmason/Lilidog/README.md

 - The username and password for the live environment is "user", and "live" respectively. <br/>

+- Fully customized Jgmenu has been implemented for both versions, with numerous options available.

+- Dmenu and Rofi for alternate menu sources. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
+customized Dmenu with only the most commonly used apps.
+ALT + F5 pulls up Rofi.

 - Tint2 panel by default in Openbox, with options for FbPanel, Plank, or Monsterpanel. <br/>
 Monster panel is a combination of the pager and icon control from Fbpanel, with everything else Tint2. <br/>
 Try Fbpanel or Monsterpanel in the live environment under 'Toggles' in the menu.